 The use of darts, nails, screws, etc., is prohibited.

 Attachment of TV, CB, and FM antennas or satellite dishes to the exterior of student living units is prohibited

 Please visit the Information Technology website for information on connecting to the campus network.

 Each room at Albion College is a double room that includes a bed, desk, desk chair, dresser space, and closet/wardrobe space for each resident of the room.
 Each room has a TV cable outlet and window treatments.
-All mattresses are 80" long and 36" wide (many retail stores consider these to be "extra long twin" sheets).
+All mattresses are 80" long and 36" wide (many retail stores consider these to be "extra long twin").
 Lofts are prohibited in all residence halls.
-Wesley Hall beds are bunkable or stackable.
+Both Wesley and Seaton Hall beds are bunkable or stackable.